-We filed U.S. Patent application #12/473,237 on May 27, 2009.
-Our application came under review three years later and on February 26, 2013 we were issued U.S. Patent #8,381,523 B2, entitled: GEOTHERMAL ELECTRICITY PRODUCTION METHODS AND GEOTHERMAL ENERGY COLLECTION SYSTEMS.
+We filed U.S. Patent application #12/473,237 on May 27, 2009 with publication following December 2, 2010.
+Our application came under review two years or so after publication and on February 26, 2013 we were issued U.S. Patent #8,381,523 B2, entitled: GEOTHERMAL ELECTRICITY PRODUCTION METHODS AND GEOTHERMAL ENERGY COLLECTION SYSTEMS.

 ZGE has since learned by example from helpful Japanese Snow Monkeys living high atop their snow-capped mountains, how environmentally friendly, clean and relaxing Geothermal really is.
-Now it’s for us to teach our Snow Monkey friends how to supercritically, Eco-ffectively keep the reading lamp lit.
+Now it’s for us to teach our Snow Monkey friends how to supercritically, Eco-effectively keep the reading lamp lit.

 Why is our Z Group Energy supercritical system innovative or significant?

-The long answer is: CLOSED SUPERCRITICAL SYSTEM.
+The long answer is: NON-PARTITIONED CONVECTIVE FLOW SUPERCRITICAL SYSTEM.

 The longest answer is multi-faceted, but a few primary reasons are as follows:

-Our enclosed, non-partitioned, convective flow regime utilizing any number of individual heating cylinders for feeding (injecting), heating and harvesting (returning) supercritical heat within each cylinder, sans separate injection/return wells, is revolutionary.
+Our enclosed, non-partitioned, convective flow regime utilizing any number of individual heating cylinders (wells) for feeding (injecting), heating and harvesting (returning) supercritical heat within each cylinder, sans separate injection/return wells, is revolutionary.
 More importantly for commercial purposes, any number of these sealed Heat Cylinders can be bundled together via an Exchange Chamber.
-It is also possible to utilize multiple Exchange Chambers should an enormous production scale be appropriate.
+It is also possible to utilize multiple Exchange Chambers should production demand it.
 This design flexibility aspect makes it possible to size Exchange Chamber(s) at the optimum structural, cost-benefit point maximizing safe, reliable production, while minimizing thermal energy losses.
 Our 100% innovative Exchange Chamber makes it possible to connect any multiple number of Heat Cylinders together, combining and convectively mixing their variable discharges to a homogenized, dynamically stratified whole; maximizing heated, supercritical fluid storage and production while minimizing potential equipment damaging, temperature/pressure variation feed hiccups.